 - do not have the mental capacity to make decisions about their care or treatment.

-5. A recent court decision has confirmed that someone is deprived of their liberty when someone is:
+A court decision confirmed that someone is deprived of their liberty when someone is:

 - under continuous supervision and control; and